 The ships that flew across the seas during the age of sail (the 16th through the middle of the 19th century) continue to fascinate.
-While up to 30 tall ships were expected to participate in this week’s North Sea Tall Ships Regatta in Blyth, England, even a small gathering draws a lot of attention.
-Maybe too much attention, as was the case at the Duluth Tall Ship Festival last week.
+Even a small gathering draws a lot of attention.
+Maybe too much attention, as was the case at the Duluth Tall Ship Festival in 2016.

 Exploring the Duluth Tall Ship Festival